Fitness hasn’t changed much throughout my life.

 “Without a doubt, in my opinion BFR is the most incredible innovation to improve your health that I have learned about in quite some time.
 It has the most significant potential to increase your healthful life span and help you maintain full range of your mental and physical capacities than anything that I know of.”Dr. Mercola

 What makes it so exciting?

-How Blood Flow Restriction Training Works: The Science
+The Science of Blood Flow Restriction Training

 We know that it works, but are still grappling with exactly how.
 While we wait for researchers to fill in the unknowns, here are the primary mechanisms of action: